dustinblackman/Championify/FAQ.md

 #### Why is the file size so big?
 I use Electron to wrap my GUI, and unfortunately it's a bit big.
-I'd rather the App just work then worry about size.
+I'd rather the App just work than worry about size.